scott42oroduction/Bash-Games/README.md

 language, no external programs or binary helpers.

-Many other shell scrip pieces were taken from.
+Many other shell script pieces were taken from.

 Copy the code and run it in terminal

-nano moonbuggy.sh
+'nano moonbuggy.sh'
 #//copy code into and save
 #//change it to runnable
-chmod +x moonbuggy.sh
+'chmod +x moonbuggy.sh'
-bash moonbuggy.sh
+#// to run
+'bash moonbuggy.sh'
 #//or try
-./moonbuggy.sh
+'./moonbuggy.sh'

 Use the code freely or change it or add to it.
 Go nuts!